 - What can I substitute for eggs in stuffing?
-You could use store bough plant based eggs like “Just Egg or Follow Your Heart” or make your own flax egg (1 Tbsp ground flax + 3 Tbsp water) BUT it is absolutely not necessary in this recipe.
+Although it is absolutely not necessary in this recipe, you could use store bought plant based eggs like “Just Egg or Follow Your Heart” or make your own flax egg: 1 Tbsp ground flax + 3 Tbsp water.

-- What is the best bread for stuffing?
-Any crusty loaf like sourdough, spent grain, homemade vegan bread or even a gluten free loaf will work well.
+- What is the best bread to use?
+Any crusty loaf like sourdough, spent grain, a hearty whole grain loaf, homemade vegan bread or even gluten free bread will work well in this recipe.

-- Make ahead – you can certainly prepare your stuffing the night before, refrigerate covered and bring to room temperature before baking.
+- Make ahead – you can certainly prepare this the night before, refrigerate covered and bring to room temperature before baking on Thanksgiving day.

-- Cover – make sure to cover the stuffing casserole with aluminum foil for the first 30 minutes of baking then bake uncovered for another 20 to 25 minutes.
-This will ensure it stays fluffy and moist with perfect crispy edges.
+- Cover – make sure to cover the casserole with aluminum foil for the first 30 minutes of baking then bake uncovered for another 20 to 25 minutes.
+This will ensure the bread cubes stay fluffy and moist on the inside but with perfect crispy edges.

 - 1 loaf crusty bread aproximately 16 cups

 - 4 links Italian sausage Beyond Meat, thawed out